 Dina Boluarte, Castillo’s vice president, took over as president after his imprisonment.
 CNN reports that protesters are demanding new elections, Boluarte’s resignation, a new constitution, and Castillo’s release.
 They are also now demanding accountability for the damage and deaths caused by security forces during the demonstrations.

-Is It Safe To Travel To Peru Right Now?
+Is Peru Safe To Travel Now?

-The Peruvian government has declared a state of emergency in Lima, Cusco, Puno and Callao province.
+The Peruvian government has declared a state of emergency in Lima, Cusco, Puno and Callao provinces.
 Although it does not directly affect tourists, the state of emergency suspends certain constitutional rights and gives the police and military more powers to monitor and suppress protests.

 In addition, many foreign governments have issued travel warnings.
 The United States Department of State has issued a Level 3 travel warning, which means that Americans should reconsider traveling to Peru.